 A common misconception travelers have when planning a trip to Key West is that there will be sparkling white-sand beaches awaiting them.
 In fact, large natural beaches are few and far between.
 Fort Zachary Taylor is one of the exceptions and is blessed with a well-maintained, sandy beach with chairs, umbrellas and water sports equipment for rent.
-Completed in 1866, the fort played important roles in the Civil War and Spanish-American War, and visitors can tour the National Historic Landmark every day at noon.
+Completed in 1866, the fort played important roles in the Civil War and Spanish-American War, and visitors can tour the National Historic Landmark at 11 a.m. daily.
 This 54-acre state park is also home to several nature trails, a stunning coral reef for snorkelers, picnic tables and a beachfront café.
 Fishing is permitted in certain areas.
 The three-story fort once held the largest collection of Civil War cannons in the U.S. (many of which are still there).
 Admission to the park is $2.50 when walking or biking.

 When the museum admissions and snorkeling tours start to add up, free options are always the way to go - especially when the kids can learn a thing or two.
 The Eco-Discovery Center provides a look into the ecosystems of the Florida Keys.
 Just a step away from Fort Zachary Taylor State Park, exhibits include an interactive satellite map of the Keys, a replica of the Aquarius the world's only underwater ocean laboratory and an underwater video camera used for monitoring the health of a coral reef.
 The real star is the Living Reef exhibit, which includes a 2,500-gallon reef tank with living corals and tropical fish.
+Stop in to the Center's theater to catch "Reflections of the Florida Keys," a short film on the diverse ecosystem of the Florida Keys by renowned filmmaker Bob Talbot.

 Just three weeks after arriving in Key West, Ernest Hemingway finished "A Farewell to Arms", and he and his wife fell in love with the island.
 They built their home in 1851, and it is now a National Historic Landmark.
 Beautiful gardens blooming with hibiscus and water lilies surround the property, along with a 60-foot swimming pool--an architectural wonder in itself.
 The house was the first on the island to have a swimming pool and indoor plumbing.
 Tours take one half hour and include many anecdotes about the writer and his life on the island.
 To top it off, over 50 six-toed cats roam the property.
 Take the guided tour which is included in the ticket price.
 You'll get more out of your experience.
 Looking into his former study, literary buffs and writers may find a little inspiration in this beautiful home, just like Hemingway did while living there.